virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Accountability

-**Accountability** is a feature of systems and social institutions and means mechanisms are in place to determine who took responsible action, and who is responsible[1].
+**Accountability** is a feature of systems and social institutions and means mechanisms are in place to determine who took responsible action, and who is responsible.
 Accountability refers to the structures and institutions that establish a link between actions and actors, making it a necessary condition of successful responsibility ascriptions.

 ### Accountability in Information Systems

-While all employees of an organization are responsible for issues like cybersecurity, responsibility and accountability are not always equitably shared[1].
+While all employees of an organization are responsible for issues like cybersecurity, responsibility and accountability are not always equitably shared.
 In the corporate world, not every actor is blame-worthy, especially if the actor's autonomy is limited by structure, process, or circumstance.
-However, lack of autonomy is not an excuse for avoiding accountability entirely[1].
+However, lack of autonomy is not an excuse for avoiding accountability entirely.

-**Information security governance is the responsibility of the board of directors and senior executives**[1].
-The board is ultimately accountable to the shareholders for managing risk, including cybersecurity and privacy risk[1].
-That does not mean that the board will be doing the actual work—other people inside or outside of the organization will be responsible for that—but the board remains accountable[1].
+**Information security governance is the responsibility of the board of directors and senior executives**.
+The board is ultimately accountable to the shareholders for managing risk, including cybersecurity and privacy risk.
+That does not mean that the board will be doing the actual work—other people inside or outside of the organization will be responsible for that—but the board remains accountable.

 ### The CISO Role in Accountability

-The CISO's role is to work with leadership to determine acceptable levels of risk for the organization[1].
-They are then accountable to the board for establishing and maintaining a corporate-wide information security management program to protect information assets[1].
+The CISO's role is to work with leadership to determine acceptable levels of risk for the organization.
+They are then accountable to the board for establishing and maintaining a corporate-wide information security management program to protect information assets.

-The CISO position should be elevated and reported to the CEO or, even better, General Counsel to ensure independent operation[1].
-If an organization confines cybersecurity within the IT function, conflicts between operation progress and meeting risk management objectives are resolved at the CIO level, rather than the executive team or board where such decisions belong[1].
+The CISO position should be elevated and reported to the CEO or, even better, General Counsel to ensure independent operation.
+If an organization confines cybersecurity within the IT function, conflicts between operation progress and meeting risk management objectives are resolved at the CIO level, rather than the executive team or board where such decisions belong.

 ### Accountability vs. Responsibility

-**Responsibility relates to completing a task, whereas accountability relates to the oversight and subsequent examination of its success, processes, and other consequences**[1].
-While all employees of the organization are responsible for cybersecurity, the accountable CEO may resign after the information system gets hacked[1].
+**Responsibility relates to completing a task, whereas accountability relates to the oversight and subsequent examination of its success, processes, and other consequences**.
+While all employees of the organization are responsible for cybersecurity, the accountable CEO may resign after the information system gets hacked.

 ## Liability